raoulg/DME22/docs/codestyle/CodestyleStandards.md

 For every standard, we have a possible classifier.
 The classifiers are:

-- 🐌 : at this stage, this standard will slow you down
+- 🐌 : at this stage, this standard might slow you down
 - 💡 : at this stage, this standard is probably a good idea
 - 🏅 : at this stage, this standard is a must